.jpg)

 Data Focus

-BI focuses on temporal data, with maps occasionally being used.
+BI focuses on static & temporal data, with maps occasionally being used.
 LI revolves around location-first analyses.

 Analysis

 BI platforms visualize & display pre-processed sets of results on a map.
-LI allows for an iterative analysis of multiple interactive data layers.
+LI allows for more advanced, iterative analysis of complex & large-scale spatial data.

 Typical User Actions

 In BI, users talk about zooming, filtering & printing.
-In LI, we talk about analyzing, comparing, augmenting & publishing interactive results.
+In LI, we talk about analyzing, comparing, augmenting & productionizing interactive results.

 Questions Answered

-BI focuses on where things are and what happened to a business.
-LI focuses more on the why behind those questions.
+BI focuses on where things are and what has happened.
+LI focuses more on questions like “why” and “what if?”

 What are the main Location Intelligence use cases?